Vodjanoj/Scandishop/README.md

 # Ecommerce Shop

-This is the frontend part of an ecommerce shop web application built using React.js.
-It is a test assignment for Scandiweb company.<br /><br />
+This is the frontend part of an ecommerce shop web application built using React.js.<br /><br />

 ## Getting Started